 Gohan nodded his thanks and listened to the droning hum of the elevator as it took them higher.
 A pinging sound signified that they'd reached their destination, so they exited the enclosed area and found themselves in front of a door.

-The demi-Saiyan's heart pounded in anticipation as Doctor Shuzenji unlocked it and moved aside, letting the boy be the first one to step inside the dwelling.
+His heart pounded in anticipation as Doctor Shuzenji unlocked it and moved aside, letting him be the first one to step inside the dwelling.
 With a deep breath, he did just that, and found himself standing on wooden floorboards in a small corridor with three other exit points.

 Taking off his shoes, he entered the door on the right and stepped through, finding a modest bathroom with a toilet, shower, sink and washing machine – all the necessities.
 Leaving the bathroom, he walked through the door on the left, which led to a rather large room that functioned as the kitchen, dining room and living room all in one.